 Hispanic Executive sits down with Mayorga to hear about her work with nonprofit NCLR.
 She opens up about the council’s role in the 2016 elections, and key issues the group will tackle in the near future.

-HE: Why should people across the nation know about NCLR?
+Why should people across the nation know about NCLR?

-JM: Too many people don’t know what we stand for, where we’re going, or how we provide a voice for Latinos on the national stage.
+Too many people don’t know what we stand for, where we’re going, or how we provide a voice for Latinos on the national stage.
 We have critical initiatives in education, health, immigration, and so much more.
 It’s highly important to engage with communities and remind families that we serve as an extension of their voice.
 We help Latino families by making sure they are provided equal opportunity and treated fairly.
 We’re constantly addressing new issues and needs and making partnerships that directly benefit our community.

 How is NCLR’s visibility expanding?